frederic-mahe/dna-sequence-folder/README.md

 Given a 'duplex' DNA sequence, find a potential folding point.

-A 'duplex' sequence, is a sequence make of two consecutive parts, were the second part is a reverse-complement copy of the first.
+A 'duplex' sequence, is a sequence made of two consecutive parts, were the second part is a reverse-complement copy of the first.
 The second part can contain errors, and can be shorter or longer than the first part (up to a certain amount).